-III.6.3.
+III.3.3.
 Flavor changing neutral current decays of the top quark

 The discovery of the Higgs boson at a mass smaller than the top quark mass opened a new decay channel for the top quark.
 The decays of the top quark to a Higgs boson and a charm or an up quark proceed through a Flavor Changing Neutral Current (FCNC) which are forbidden at the tree level and suppressed at higher orders through the Glashow-Iliopoulos-Maiani (GIM) mechanism [3].
 The SM prediction for these branching fractions is $BR(t \to Hc) = 10^{-15}$ and two orders of magnitude less for the Hu final state.
-These decay channels of the top quark are, however, very interesting to probe possible FCNC interactions in the Higgs Yukawa couplings to the quark sector.
+These decay channels of the top quark are, therefore, very interesting to probe possible FCNC interactions in the Higgs Yukawa couplings to the quark sector, see Section VII.

-The ATLAS experiment has searched for FCNC top decays specifically in channels involving a Higgs boson with subsequent decays to two photons [158] and a pair of b-quarks [159].
-It has also reinterpreted a search for the ttH production in the multilepton final state (discussed in Section III.6.1) [157].
+ATLAS has searched for FCNC top decays specifically in channels involving a Higgs boson with subsequent decays to two photons [176] and a pair of b-quarks [178].
+It has also reinterpreted a search for the ttH production in the multilepton final state (discussed in Section III.6.1) [168].
 The latter channel covers Higgs boson decays to a pair of W-bosons and a pair of taus.
-No significant excess was observed in any of the specific channels (as discussed in Section III.6.1, a slight excess is observed in the ttH multilepton channel) and 95% CL upper limits are set on BR($t \to Hc$) < 0.46% with an expected sensitivity of 0.25% and BR($t \to Hu$) < 0.45% with an expected sensitivity of 0.29%.
-The CMS experiment has performed a search for these FCNC top decays in the diphoton and multilepton channels [160], yielding a 95% CL upper limit on BR($t \to Hc$) < 0.56% with an expected sensitivity of 0.65%.
+No significant excess was observed in any of the specific channels (as discussed in Section III.6.1, a slight excess is observed in the ttH multilepton channel) and 95% CL upper limits are set on BR($t \rightarrow Hc$) < 0.46% with an expected sensitivity of 0.25% and BR($t \rightarrow Hu$) < 0.45% with an expected sensitivity of 0.29%.
+CMS has performed a search for these FCNC top decays in the diphoton and multilepton channels [179], placing a 95% CL upper limit on BR($t \rightarrow Hc$) < 0.40% with an expected sensitivity of 0.43%.